jazznbass/datasets/README.md

 ## Installing `datmat`

 1. Install R and RStudio
-2a.
-If you are running Windows OS you have to install Rtools: https://cran.r-project.org/bin/windows/Rtools/
-2b.
-Choose the Rtools version that fits to the R version you installed. (keep in mind that when you update R you may have to update Rtools).
+2. If you are running Windows OS you have to install Rtools: https://cran.r-project.org/bin/windows/Rtools/.
+Choose the Rtools version that fits to the R version you installed. (keep in mind that you may have to update Rtools when you update R).
 3. Install the `devtools` package in Rstudio: `install.packages("devtools")`.
 4. Install `datmat` with `devtools::install_github("jazznbass/datmat")`